 Quantitative research skills applied to topics of the Asia Pacific with an emphasis on statistical techniques and data analysis for academic research.

 The Asian Language component of the MAPS program lays a firm foundation in the target language or advances language competency previously acquired.
 An understanding of Chinese, Japanese or Tagalog opens a unique window into the peoples who speak these languages and the cultures they have constructed.
 The language skills offered by the MAPS program form the basis for a quantifiable, career-building asset that opens opportunities that are otherwise closed to students.

 Directed Research is an option that allows a student to explore a research topic in depth.
 Students secure and confer with an advisor to develop practical and relevant ideas for research.
 The faculty advisor supervises the writing of the research paper.
 Directed Research is organized on an ad hoc 'contract' basis, which requires the student to complete a specified amount of reading and research writing to earn the specific number of units agreed on.
-A student may be approved for up to 12 (twelve) units of Directed Research.

 MAPS students are encouraged to seek out approved internship opportunities in suitable companies and organizations that offer meaningful involvement with issues and activities related to their studies in the program.